-- Nest success and productivity: Proportion of occupied sites producing young, number of young per occupied site and number of young per successful site.
-Data are compared to "critical thresholds". - Breeding phenology: Date of first hatching in each nest estimated from standard chick aging catalogues and wing length^{10,11} supplemented with records from automatic nest cameras.
+- Nest success and productivity: Proportion of occupied sites producing young, number of young per occupied and successful site, respectively.
+Data are compared to "critical thresholds". - Breeding phenology: Date of first hatching in each nest estimated from standard chick aging catalogues and wing length and since 2017 supplemented with records from automatic nest cameras. - Samples - Addled eggs have been collected for contaminant analyses (up to 2019; from 2021 it became impossible to obtain CITES export permits). - Eggshell fragments from hatched eggs for monitoring change in eggshell thickness as a proxy for DDT/DDE contamination. - Moulted feathers for mercury and other metals.

-Samples

-- Addled eggs have been collected for contaminant analyses (up to 2019; from 2021 it became impossible to obtain CITES export permits). - Eggshell fragments from hatched eggs for monitoring change in eggshell thickness as a proxy for DDT/DDE contamination.^{1,5} - Moulted feathers for mercury and other metals.12

-A special 2012-16 migration study applied miniature (1.9 g) archival light level data loggers^{7,13} ("geolocators" - GLs) providing daily locations almost year-round, and showed specific wintering locations and timing of migration for a few females.
+A special 2012-16 migration study applied miniature geolocators providing daily locations almost year-round, and showed specific wintering locations and timing of migration for a few females.

-Since 2013 we also collect data on prey density by recording passerines on line transects along the hikes to/from Peregrine nesting sites.
-We identify all species and age (adult or fledgling) and count all birds within 50 m horizontal distance from the observer path.
+Since 2013 we collect data on prey density by recording passerines on line transects along the hikes to/from Peregrine nesting sites.
+We identify, count and age (adult or fledgling) birds within 100 m horizontal distance from the observer path.
 This is a rough method providing an index for comparing changes and inter-year variability.